xmos/sw_usb_audio/doc/sw_mixer.rst

 The mixer can take inputs from either:

-   * The USB outputs from the host---these samples come from the decoupler.
+   * The USB outputs from the host---these samples come from the decoupler core.
    * The inputs from the audio interface on the device---these samples come from the audio driver.